Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Forecasting Study

-Table \ref{tab:incr_model_complexity} shows the increasing model complexity.
-We start with the established LARX models and naively estimate the unconditional residual distribution (denoted as $\operatorname{LARX} + \mathcal{N}(0, \sigma)$ and $\operatorname{LARX} + \mathcal{N}(0, \Sigma)$).
-We increase complexity by moving to full distributional model for the marginals and adding an adaptive estimation of the dependence structure using the Gaussian copula (denoted as oDistReg+Copula).
-Lastly, we estimate the full multivariate distribution in a conditional way using the proposed multivariate online distributional regression approach (denoted as oMvDistReg($\mathcal{F}$, parameterization, method)).
-We describe the full model in the following and note that we additionally describe the hyper parameters in Appendix \ref{app:hyperparameters}.
-For all three complexity levels, we include a reference model that assumes independence to showcase the value-add of including the dependence structure.
-We model the mean/location for all regression models by We model the scale parameters for univariate distributional models, as well as the elements of the Cholesky-factor $\mat{\Omega} = \transpose{(\mat{A}^{-1})}(\mat{A}^{-1})$, and the elements of the diagonal matrix $\mat{A}$ in the LRA-based scale matrices by where $\operatorname{SignedSquare}(a) = \operatorname{sign}(a)\sqrt{|a|}$ is the signed square root and $\mat{\Sigma}^{[t-1:t-7]}$ is the rolling empirical covariance matrix of $\mat{y}_t$ for the last 7 days.
-For the LRA-based parameterization, we choose $r=2$ and model the elements of $\mat{V}$ as
+We increase complexity by moving to a full distributional model for the marginals and adding an adaptive estimation of the dependence structure using the Gaussian copula \secondreview{(denoted as ODR-Copula), where the Copula is either the independence Copula (ODR-IND), or a (sparse) Gaussian copula (ODR-GC and ODR-SPGC).} Lastly, we estimate the full multivariate distribution in a conditional way using the proposed multivariate online distributional regression approach \secondreview{(denoted as MODR-Method-Parameterization-Dependence)}.
+We describe the full model in the following and note that we additionally describe the hyperparameters in \ref{app:hyperparameters}.

+We model the mean/location for all regression models, \review{also for the LEAR models,} by We model the scale parameters for univariate distributional models, as well as the elements of the Cholesky-factor $\mat{\Omega} = \transpose{(\mat{A}^{-1})}(\mat{A}^{-1})$, and the elements of the diagonal matrix $\mat{A}$ in the LRA-based scale matrices by where $\operatorname{SignedSquare}(a) = \operatorname{sign}(a)\sqrt{|a|}$ is the signed square root and $\mat{\Sigma}^{[t-1:t-7]}$ is the rolling empirical covariance matrix of $\mat{y}_t$ for the last 7 days. \review{Note that we use the inverse of the signed square, since we are working on the precision matrix.
+For the univariate models, we replace this accordingly with the empirical rolling standard deviation.} For the LRA-based parameterization, we choose $r=2$ and model the elements of $\mat{V}$ as